Football: Vikings survive scare against rival Panthers

 Oregon (1-2, 0-1 Badger South) rallied from a 22-point deficit in the second half, but the Vikings held on by recovering an onside kick in the final minute.

-The Panthers answered with a 10-play, 57-yard drive, culminating in sophomore running back Tegaue Szudy’s 2-yard touchdown run to tie the game at 7.
+The Panthers answered with a 10-play, 57-yard drive, culminating in Szudy’s 2-yard touchdown run to tie the game at 7-7.

 The Vikings struck again with a nine-play, 65-yard drive, capped off when Hobson hooked up with senior wide receiver Nathan Hutcherson on a 13-yard pass to give the Vikings a 14-7 lead with eight minutes left in the second quarter.
 Arnott rumbled for a 52-yard touchdown on the Vikings’ next possession.